elliotjreed/php-package-boilerplate/README.md

 This repository shows a basic setup for a PHP package or application in PHP.

+## PHP Versions

+This version will work on PHP version 7.0 and above.

+For a version which is compatible with PHP 7.4 and above select the 7.4 Git tag ([github.com/elliotjreed/php-package-boilerplate/tree/7.4](https://github.com/elliotjreed/php-package-boilerplate/tree/7.4)).

+For a version which is compatible with PHP 8.0 and above select the 8.0 Git tag ([github.com/elliotjreed/php-package-boilerplate/tree/8.0](https://github.com/elliotjreed/php-package-boilerplate/tree/8.0)).

 ## Getting Started

 PHP 7 or above and Composer is expected to be installed on our system.